How to Deduct Startup Costs on Business Taxes

 To help you put all your startup costs in one place, and make sure you don't miss any costs, here's an article showing you how to create a startup costs worksheet.

-A Disclaimer: As you can see, attempting to deduct business startup costs is complicated, and the tax laws change frequently.
-You will need to check with your tax professional before attempting this deduction.
+A Disclaimer: As you can see, attempting to deduct business startup costs is complicated, each business tax situation is unique, and the tax laws change frequently.
+It's best to let your tax professional sort out the taxes for startup costs so you can be sure they are done right to give you the maximum tax benefit.